 Sales tax is not imposed on any fee or commission the delivery business charges directly to the restaurant for facilitating the sale.
 The restaurant does not collect sales tax from the delivery business on the cost of the food.
 Instead, the restaurant treats it as a sales tax-exempt sale for resale.
 As evidence of the resale, the delivery business should provide a blanket exemption certificate (REV-1220) to the restaurant, or include it in its contract with the restaurant that it will collect the sales tax directly from the customer.

-This example also applies to retailers such as grocery stores, department

-  stores, or drug stores that contract with a personal shopper/delivery business

-  to list its available products on the delivery business’ website.
+This example also applies to retailers such as grocery stores, department stores, or drug stores that contract with a personal shopper/delivery business to list its available products on the delivery business’ website.

-  When there is no contact between a restaurant and the delivery business, but the

-  delivery business provides the same services to its customers, it also must

-  collect the sales tax on the entire charge to the customer.
-In this situation,

-  however, the delivery business would pay the sales tax to the restaurant on the

-  cost of the food.
-Thereafter, the delivery business would take a taxes

-  paid/purchases resold credit against the sales tax it remits to the Department

-  of Revenue, in the amount of sales tax paid to the restaurant.
+When there is no contract between a restaurant and the delivery business, but the delivery business provides the same services to its customers, it also must collect the sales tax on the entire charge to the customer.
+In this situation, however, the delivery business would pay the sales tax to the restaurant on the cost of the food.
+Thereafter, the delivery business would take a taxes paid/purchases resold credit against the sales tax it remits to the Department of Revenue, in the amount of sales tax paid to the restaurant.